atlassian/github-for-jira/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

+## Discussion

+All changes need to start with a discussion.
+To make sure we all understand the the impact of a change, and the long term maintenance for it.
+Please start an issue/discussion first before diving too far into a pull request.

 ## Getting Started
 This app is written in [ES6 JavaScript](https://nodejs.org/en/docs/es6/) and runs on [Node.js](https://nodejs.org/).
 After cloning the repository, install the dependencies by running: